I recently binge-watched all three series’ of ‘Love’ on Netflix, using my time in lockdown to watch shows I’ve been meaning to watch for a while now!

-I really enjoyed this show, and it made me question to what extent ‘Love’ presents a representation of modern relationships, portraying a flawed, honest, and real image of love and relationships in modern society.
+I really enjoyed this show, and it made me question to what extent ‘Love’ presents a representation of modern love, portraying a flawed, honest, and real image of relationships in modern society.

 ‘Love’ focuses on the growing relationship between Gus and Mickey, two young people living in L.A.
 The story starts with Mickey breaking up with her boyfriend, Eric.
 And Gus has just broken up with his girlfriend, after she lies about cheating on him so that he’ll be forced to leave her.